 Book a Chicago Blackhawks luxury suite online today!

 Some of the most electrifying players ever to lace up skates have worn the iconic Blackhawks jersey.
-These include such famous alumni as Jeremy Roenick, Chris Chelios, Denis Savard, Stan Mikita, and Bobby Hull.
+These include such famous alumni as Jeremy Roenick, Chris Chelios, Eddie Belfour, Denis Savard, Tony Esposito, Glenn Hall, Stan Mikita, and Bobby Hull.

-Significant contributions from role players like Artem Anisimov, recently re-acquired sniper Patrick Sharp, and second year standout Artemi Panarin along with a strong defensive corps anchored by Duncan Keith, and Brent Seabrook creates a recipe for success in Chi-town.
+Significant contributions from role players like Artem Anisimov, rookie sensations Nick Schmaltz and Alex DeBrincat, along with a strong defensive corps anchored by Duncan Keith, and Brent Seabrook creates a recipe for success in Chi-town.
 Corey Crawford has set up shop between the pipes, keeping it close for the Blackhawks in every game.

 Their last Stanley Cup win came in the 2014-2015 season.
 After finishing out the season with a respectable record of 48-28-6 (3rd place in the Central Division), the Blackhawks knocked off the Nashville Predators before sweeping the Minnesota Wild.
 Moving on to the Western Conference Finals, Chicago bested Anaheim in a memorable series four games to three.